Specification of Geo-Textiles

 - Rip rap material may be placed over geo-textile along a stream bank

 Geo-textile material under the road-bed reinforces soft soil and preserves the road embankment.
+For weak soils it can increase bearing capacity.

 Some composite geo-textile materials allow water flow within the plane of the material, rather than across it such as behind a retaining wall.
 This function is called transmission.